flightaware/Tcl-bounties/README.md

 * It looks pretty easy.
 * $2500

-## tclreadline improvements
+## ~~tclreadline improvements~~

-* $2500 to make tclreadline able to recognize iTcl and tclOO objects and do tab completion for method names, tab completion for variables if indicated by the present of cget or configure
+~~* $2500 to make tclreadline able to recognize iTcl and tclOO objects and do tab completion for method names, tab completion for variables if indicated by the present of cget or configure~~

-Status: Bounty conditions met by dbohdan, pull request https://github.com/flightaware/tclreadline/pull/1.  *Payment Pending*
+Status: Bounty conditions met by dbohdan, pull request https://github.com/flightaware/tclreadline/pull/1.  *PAID*

 ## Support for epoll()/kqueue() to replace select() in socket handling